Fydyr/Galad-Islands/docs/en/index.md

 5. **Buy new units** with the `B` key
 6. **Dominate the archipelago**!

-!!! tip "Starting tip"
+!!! tip "Starting Tip"
-    Start by exploring the map to find flying chests or gold on the islands and map out areas before engaging in combat!
+    Start by exploring the map to find chests or gold and map the areas before engaging in combat!

-## 📚 Navigation in this guide
+## 📚 Navigation of this Guide

 - **[Getting Started Guide](user/basics/getting-started.md)**: First steps
 - **[Installation and Configuration](user/basics/installation.md)**: How to install and configure the game